jiale-ly/BiLaLoRA/README.md

 │   └── EMA_r.pth
 ```

 Step 3.
-Run the following script to test CoA:
+Run the following script to test BiLaLoRA:
 ```
 python Eval.py
 ```

-## :clipboard: Acknowledgments
-We would like to extend our gratitude to the following implementations for their contributions to the development of CoA:

-- [CLIP-LIT](https://github.com/ZhexinLiang/CLIP-LIT.git) for providing the methodology for training pre-trained prompt pairs.
-- [DEA-Net](https://github.com/cecret3350/DEA-Net.git) for providing the re-parameterization technique.

 ## :triangular_flag_on_post: Citation
 If you find our paper and repo are helpful for your research, please consider citing: